compTAG/student-resources/how-tos/onboarding.md

       taking a coursera course, such as [PY4E](https://www.py4e.com/)
     * Compute persistent homology of a triangle using [Dionysus](https://www.mrzv.org/software/dionysus/)
     * Compute a Delaunay triangulation in  [CGAL](https://www.cgal.org/), and output the triangulation data structure.
     * Learn how to use the R TDA Package.
-    * Complete the Hyalite training.
-Hyalite is the research computing cluster on campus.
-To schedule a training, please email Research Cyberinfrastructure at hyalite-support@montana.edu and copy Brittany on that email.
+    * Complete the HPC training.
+[Tempest](https://www.montana.edu/uit/rci/tempest/)
+      is the MSU HPC research computing cluster.
+Please see the website for the current instructions on how to complete training and gain access.

 6. Team Papers: Our team has authored several papers that we encourage you to read in order to learn more about our work.
 Write a short summary of the _problem_ beling addressed in each of the following papers (and post it in your perosnal git repo).